 Charlotte Mae (Reynard) Ebbert, 68, formerly of Hutchinson, died peacefully August 29, 2019, surrounded by family and friends, in Lake Elsinore, CA., from congestive heart failure.
 She was born December 19, 1950, in Hutchinson, to Dale and Gladys (Holloway) Reynard.
 Charlotte married and moved to Iran before returning to Kansas, where she later divorced and moved to Texas.
 She resided in California for the last 30 years.
 Charlotte was a lover of life, as she believed in living life to the fullest with vibrancy and laughter.
 Funeral service September 14, 2019, at Elliott Chapel, Hutchinson.
 Burial in Fairlawn Burial Park, Hutchinson, where she was laid to rest near her dear mother, Gladys.

-Sherry Lynn (Schoenhoff) Major, 49, South Hutchinson died Oct.
+Sherry Lynn (Schoenhoff) Major, 49, South Hutchinson, KS, died Oct.
 6, 1999, at Hutchinson Hospital She was born Nov.
-24, 1949, the daughter of John W. and Barbara J. Diggs.
-A lifetime Hutchinson resident.
+24, 1949, the daughter of John W. (died Aug.
+19, 1985) and Barbara J. Diggs Schoenhoff (died June 14, 2011).
+She was a lifetime Hutchinson resident.
+Survivors include: two sons, Jesse L., of the home, and Kelly Jenkins, Hutchinson; two daughters, Shelly Anstine, Hutchinson, and Keri Jenkins, Lawrence; three brothers, Craig, Mike, and Johnny Schoenhoff, all of Hutchinson.
+Memorials may be sent to the Sexual Assault-Domestic Violence Center, Hutchinson, in care of the mortuary.
 Burial in Fairlawn Burial Park.